TharmiganK/ballerina-guaranteed-delivery/examples/event-to-fhir-service/README.md

 - Persists them in a configured FHIR repository.
 - Sends them to an external HTTP endpoint for additional processing.
 - Stores the processed messages in a dedicated `processed_data` directory.
-- Archives failed messages in a `dls` (Dead Letter Storage) directory for review and replay.
+- Archives failed messages in a `failure` directory for review and replay.
+- Provides a replay mechanism for failed messages, allowing them to be reprocessed after issues are resolved.
+- The message which is failed to be replayed with the configured retry count will be moved to a Dead Letter Storage (DLS) directory - `dls` for further investigation.

 ## Overview